timescale/docs/api/_hyperfunctions/candlestick_agg/intro.md

 function [`candlestick`][candlestick]. `candlestick_agg` produces a candlestick
-aggregate from raw tick data, which can then be used with the accessor and rollup functions in this group. `candlestick` takes pre-aggregated data and transforms it into the same format that `candlestick-agg` produces.
-This allows you to use the accessors and rollups with existing candlestick values.
+aggregate from raw tick data, which can then be used with the accessor and rollup functions in this group. `candlestick` takes pre-aggregated data and transforms it into the same format that `candlestick_agg` produces.
+This allows you to use the accessors and rollups with existing candlestick data.

 [candlestick]: #candlestick
 [candlestick_agg]: #candlestick_agg